Policies

 Lithgow Library Rules of Conduct

-• Animals in the Library, except service animals that are specifically trained to aid a disabled person
+Bring animals in the library, except service animals that are specifically trained to aid a disabled person.

-Failure to comply with this policy may result in being asked to leave the library and suspension of library privileges.
+Failure to follow these rules or reasonable requests from library staff may result in being asked to leave the library.
+Repeated disruptive behavior will result in the suspension of library privileges.

 Lithgow Chat Guidelines